Post

 Modeling Example: Radiocarbon Dating

 The ratio of radioactive carbon-14 to carbon-12 is constant in the atmosphere and living organisms.
 When an organism dies, carbon-14 absorption through respiration and eating stops, but carbon-14 decay continues, causing the ratio of radioactive carbon to decrease.
-Therefore, by comparing the radioactive carbon ratio in fossils to that in the atmosphere, we can estimate the age of fossils.
+Thus, by comparing the radioactive carbon ratio in fossils to that in the atmosphere, we can estimate the age of fossils.
 The half-life of carbon-14 is 5715 years.

 Solution

-Separating variables in the ordinary differential equation $y’=ky$ and integrating gives
+Separating variables in the ordinary differential equation $y’=ky$ and integrating gives:

 \[\frac {dy}{y}=k dt\] \[\log |y|=kt+c\] \[y=y_{0}e^{kt}\ (y_0=e^c)\]

-To determine the constant $k$, we use the half-life $H=5715$.
+To determine the constant $k$, we use the half-life $H=5715$:

 \[y_{0}e^{kH}=0.5y_0\] \[e^{kH}=0.5\] \[k=\frac {\log 0.5}{H}=-\frac {0.693}{5715}=-0.0001213.\]